Junkers Ju 188: Ju 188 A & E

-Ju 188C
+Ju 188 C

 It was planned all along to skip over a "B model" to avoid confusion with the original Ju 88 B but in the original plan the A and E models would be called As and the Ju 188 C would be the next model.
 The C series was built to the extent of a single example, by modifying one of the few A-1 machines.
 A new power-operated, remotely operated FA 15 turret was mounted in the tail and had two 13 mm MG 131s, aimed with a double-periscope (top and bottom) system mounted in the cockpit.
 This modification would have greatly improved defensive firepower, always lacking on German designs but reliability was so poor it was decided to abandon the system.

-Ju 188D & F
+Ju 188 D & F

 In early 1944, it was decided to focus on reconnaissance versions of the A and E models.
 The airframe was modified with the removal of the bomb aimer and forward gun and additional fuel cells were added to extend the range to 3400 km.
 The Ju 188 D-1 was otherwise similar to the A-1 and the Ju 188 D-2 had nose radar for naval reconnaissance.
 Similar conversions of the E models were the Ju 188 F-1 and Ju 188 F-2.

-Ju 188G & H
+Ju 188 G & H

 One problem with the Ju 88 that carried into the 188 was the lack of internal room for bomb storage.
 Both carried the majority of their bombload on racks under the wing, where it greatly affected performance.
 This was to have been addressed in the G and H models, which extended the fuselage downward for more room with the addition of a wooden pannier.
 The modification also left enough room at the tail to fit a manned turret in place of the C model's remote-control one but this system proved to be just as limited as the remote-control FA 15.
 It was so small that only the smallest men could fit into it and left them with no room to escape in an emergency.
 The RLM rejected the manned turret and planned on mounting the FA 15 even if it were unreliable.
 Oddly, the designs still possessed the Bola undernose feature for a rear-facing gunner, when this would no longer be needed and its removal would have greatly streamlined the aircraft.
 With the Jumo 213s now being sent to fighter production, the Ju 188G-2 was to use the BMW 801 only, with the reconnaissance conversion known as the Ju 188 H-2.
 Neither entered production before the war ended; the Ju 188G remained at the prototype stage.
 Tail empennages of the few Ju 188G prototypes built were used in construction of the first two Ju 287 prototypes.